30 Low-Maintenance Plants for Your Easiest Garden Ever

 30. Canna Lily (Canna spp.)

 Few plants add so much drama with so little TLC as the canna lily.
-To grow, place the bulb in the ground after the threat of frost has passed, then water, cover with mulch, and wait for it to sprout.
-Once the tropical beauty blooms, you’ll need to keep it moist, although if you forget to water, the surprisingly drought-tolerant plant can survive a skipped sprinkler session.
+To grow canna lily, place the bulb in the ground after the threat of frost has passed, then water, cover with mulch, and wait for it to sprout.
+Once the tropical beauty blooms, you’ll need to keep it moist (but if you forget to water it, the drought-tolerant plant can survive a skipped sprinkler session).